Selecting Junior Cricket Teams

-It is noted that the competitions for Year 6 and older are administered by Auckland Cricket.
-These competitions are typically graded Premier, Grade A and Grade B. Taking place on a Saturday morning or afternoon depending on the grade (premier afternoon, A & B grade usually mornings.
+It is noted that the competitions for under 11 and older are administered by Auckland Cricket.
+These competitions are typically graded Blue Grade,White grade and Red Grade in descending order.
 Kumeu teams for these competitions will be selected on the basis of: Knowledge of the player’s development over the previous seasons.

 Preseason trials organised by the Grade Coordinator, with the support of the Junior Chair/Club Cricket Coordinator, at the end of the registration period.

-In Grades 6 to 8, the preference of the Club is to enter at least one team in the Premier grades, to offer opportunities to the widest group of players for individual development at the highest grade.
+In Under 12 to 13, the preference of the Club is to enter at least one team in the Limited over grades, to offer opportunities to the widest group of players for individual development at the highest grade.

 LIKE ALL SPORTS CLUBS KUMEU CRICKET CLUB RELIES ON VOLUNTEERS TO RUN EFFECTIVELY.
 PARENTS & CAREGIVERS ARE URGED TO BECOME ACTIVELY INVOLVED IN THEIR CHILD’S TEAM.
 NOT ONLY DO CHILDREN ENJOY THE EXPERIENCE MORE WHEN THEIR PARENTS ARE INVOLVED BUT THE TASKS BECOME EASIER WHEN THEY ARE NOT LEFT TO ONLY ONE OR TWO ADULTS.
 OUR AIM IS TO MAKE PARTICIPATION IN CRICKET AS EASY AS ENJOYABLE AS POSSIBLE – FOR BOTH CHILDREN & PARENTS.